29syliu/cuGMEC/README.md

 # cuGMEC
-A High-Performance Code for Gyrokinetic-MHD Hybrid Simulation on GPUs with CUDA C++
+A High-Performance Code for Gyrokinetic-MHD Hybrid Simulation on GPUs with CUDA C++.